Gilmer Reservoir 2024 Survey Report

 Management History

 Largemouth Bass have been managed with an 18-inch minimum length limit since the reservoir was opened to public fishing.
 The reservoir has developed a well-known trophy Largemouth Bass fishery.
-The Texas Parks and Wildlife Department has stocked Florida Largemouth Bass since 1996 and offspring of ShareLunker brood fish in 2011 to maintain this trophy fishery.
+The Texas Parks and Wildlife Department has stocked Florida Largemouth Bass from 1996 to 2019, offspring of ShareLunker brood fish in 2011, 2020, and 2022 and Lone Star Bass in 2022 and 2024 to maintain this trophy fishery.
 Channel Catfish have been stocked in the reservoir, but a self-sustaining population failed to establish.

 Fish Community